 Operable windows, natural daylight, and quality heating & ventilation systems all contribute to a healthy, productive indoor environment.
 Before occupancy, ASB passed a professional air quality test for carbon monoxide, airborne particulates, volatile organic compounds (VOCs) and formaldehyde.
 A green cleaning program minimizes the introduction of toxic chemicals into the space.
 The college also has a greener materials selection where they select simple, durable, recycled, locally sourced, non-toxic, and easy-to-maintain materials.
 All paints and coatings meet stringent toxicity requirements.
 20% of the materials here are recycled, and 20% are extracted and manufactured within 500 miles of the site.
 95% of the waste produced during construction was diverted from the landfill through a strict salvage, re-use, and recycling program.
 The campus also has a large network of recycling and composting bins located across all buildings on campus to improve waste management.

 Whatcom Community College has been a leader in the area of sustainability locally and state-wide.
 Please see what academic groups we’re affiliated with to create a community of sustainability.

 STARS: Sustainability Tracking, Assessment & Rating System™ (STARS) is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
 A program of AASHE for reviewing the institution’s sustainability endeavors and progress.
-WCC is a member of STARS and has earned a bronze rating.
-(Link to report or certification?)
+WCC is a member of STARS and has earned a bronze medal.

 Bike parking and shelters are located throughout campus.
 The shelter between Cascade and Kelly Hall has a bike pump.
 Staff showers are located across from the break room in Laidlaw Center, LDC 108 and 109.
 If you are a recreation center member, you have access to lockers and showers in Pavilion.